rufig/spf/spf4root/readme.en.txt

   See the \docs\papers folder.
 The majority of the documentation is in Russian now.
 If you need an English version, contact us, maybe the translation will be done.
 SPF extension (lib/ext/help.f) adds help support to the interpreter.
-It uses fhlp files, which can be converted to HTML for standalone use with manage.bat.
-If you have more questions - ask the at spf-dev mailing list.
+It uses fhlp files, which can be converted to HTML for standalone use.
+If you have more questions - ask them at spf-dev mailing list.

 DEVELOPMENT